tektutor/conan-march-2026/Day3/README.md

     - Example
 	  options = {"shared": [True, False], "fPIC": [True, False]}
       default_options = {"shared": False, "fPIC": True}
-  - fPIC (Position Independent Code) is necessary for static libraries that might be linked into sharedVirtualBuildEnv (The Build Context)
+  - fPIC (Position Independent Code) is necessary for static libraries that might be linked into sharedVirtualBuildEnv

-    Purpose: Provides tools needed to compile your code.

-    Trigger: Generated when you have tool_requires (e.g., cmake/3.25.0, ninja/1.11.0).

-    Files Generated: conanbuildenv-release-x86_64.sh and a wrapper conanbuild.sh.

-    Usage: Sourcing this makes tools like cmake available in your path even if they aren't installed on your system.

-VirtualRunEnv (The Host/Run Context)

-    Purpose: Provides what is needed to execute your compiled program.

-    Trigger: Automatically generated for regular requires.

-    Files Generated: conanrunenv-release-x86_64.sh and a wrapper conanrun.sh.

-    Logic: It automatically adds the bin folders of your dependencies to PATH and lib folders to LD_LIBRARY_PATH. libraries later, mostly relevant on Linux/macOS

 - Lifecycle Methods
   - Conan executes specific methods in a strict order to build and package your library